mrawlingst/ComboBreaker/README.md

 This addon is based on [ComboHitsCounter](https://wow.curseforge.com/projects/combohitscounter?gameCategorySlug=addons&projectID=253773) by Marcelino Porcar (@MalkiosED).

+### **IMPORTANT** - This addon **requires** talent [Hit Combo](https://www.wowhead.com/spell=196740/hit-combo) in order to work!

-The only difference is that it checks if the player is actually Windwalker Monk otherwise the addon will not work (note: this doesn't mean *break*) in any other specializations or classes.
+The only difference is that it checks if the player is actually Windwalker Monk and talented Hit Combo otherwise the addon will not work (note: this doesn't mean *break*) in any other specializations or classes.
 In addition, the sounds has been removed and the source code has been significantly rewritten and now supports more different flavor texts.

 Type `/combobreaker` to move the position of frames.